An industrial Raspberry Pi

 A micro-controller, using a proprietary algorithm, automatically manages the data direction of RS-485, taking into account the baud rate and the number of bits, without any special configuration.
 The Raspberry board can therefore communicate through its TX/RX lines without any other additional signal.

 A hardware watchdog is an electronic circuit that can reset the processor if, for any reason, the software application appears to be stuck.
 An automatic hardware restart after a software hang can save your day, particularly on unattended applications that need to work continuously.

-Taking advantage of the Strato Pi on-board microcontroller, we have implemented an hardware watchdog circuit that can be used, upon a software hang, to reset the Raspberry Pi, as well as the auxiliary power supply output on Strato Pi UPS.
+Taking advantage of the Strato Pi on-board microcontroller, we have implemented an hardware watchdog circuit that can be used, upon a software hang, to reset the Raspberry Pi.

 The Strato Pi watchdog is completely independent from the Raspberry Pi’s internal CPU watchdog circuit and, being controlled by Raspberry Pi’s GPIO pins, it is extremely easy to control from your application and very effective in recovering from unexpected malfunction.